13 Event studies

 The event study has evolved over time.
 While event studies today generally meet the definition in MacKinlay (1997), the event-study approach has changed as it has been adapted to a wider variety of situations.

 One change is that researchers have become more interested in using event studies to understand the economic effects of regulation, rather than the market reaction to firm-specific announcements.
-Fama et al. (1969) studied stock-splits and Beaver (1968) studies earnings announcements.
+Fama et al. (1969) studied stock-splits and Beaver (1968) studied earnings announcements.
 In each case, the events are firm-level events that are largely independent of each other (e.g., they are not excessively clustered in time).
 In contrast, each of the three more recent event studies we study below uses regulatory events such as events affecting the probability of legislation (Larcker et al., 2011; Zhang, 2007) or accounting standards going into effect (Khan et al., 2017).

 A related change is an increased reliance on market efficiency, as the typical modern event study uses (in the words of MacKinlay, 1997) “security prices observed over a relatively short time period” as a “measure of the event’s economic impact”.
-Neither Fama et al. (1969) nor Beaver (1968) relies heavily on market efficiency in establishing that markets appear to react to stock-splits and earnings announcements, respectively, and neither study seeks to show whether stock split or earnings announcements create (or destroy) value.
+Neither Fama et al. (1969) nor Beaver (1968) relies heavily on market efficiency in establishing that markets appear to react to stock-splits and earnings announcements, respectively, and neither study seeks to show whether stock-splits or earnings announcements create (or destroy) value.
 In contrast, the modern event study is often leaning on market efficiency to evaluate regulation.
 For example, using an event study to ask “do the FASB’s standards add shareholder value?”
 (Khan et al., 2017) relies heavily on the market having an informed view of the kind implied by stronger forms of market efficiency.

 A consequence of this changed emphasis is that often there are fewer independent observations for the researcher to work with.
 For example, the primary analysis of Zhang (2007) focuses on four event windows, far fewer than the 506 earnings announcements in Beaver (1968).
 As we will see, researchers often use supplementary analyses to address the relative paucity of data.